Arctic Security Conference 2026

 Sami Nurmi, Deputy Chief of Staff on Strategy, Finnish Defense Forces

-Informal mingling at The Hub
+Informal mingling @ The Hub